 Reality was once heroic, something like dying for one’s country.
 A great enthusiasm was shown for productivity and innovation.
 The illusion that the free market would labour for the crime of supply and demand gave total satisfaction, but the collapse of the real had already taken place decades ago and an idealistic fanaticism had given in to cynicism and lassitude.
 Eventually, the heroes of the ideology of reality would realise they were victims of the myth of creativity, but still they would imagine it was preferable to destruction.

-Only the likes of Montague, Tanigawa, Shamoon, Bellevue, Anikulapo-Kuti or perhaps Seymour recognised the allure and necessary bedevilment of anti-creativity and non-productivity.
+Only the likes of Montague, Tanigawa, Moon, Bellevue, Anikulapo-Kuti or perhaps Seymour recognised the allure and necessary bedevilment of anti-creativity and non-productivity.
 Only they appreciated the sleek veneer of the austerity of criminality.

 In short, desperation as a way of life: Panic as the default emotion, the irrepressible need to state facts, yet without insight applied either to their origin or artefacts.

 This was precisely how fiction got valued or devalued.
-If wisdom had been appeased then Nas’s job had been done, all moving parts supplied.
+If wisdom had been appeased then Narul’s job had been done, all moving parts supplied.
 His mission was already accomplished.

 Nas was the main character in this irrepressible fiction, and as he overlooked the facts in the past tense he nursed a vodka and tonic in a bar in the old town.
 He’d purchased a ton of fabrics and herbs and leafed through them as he would a newspaper while trying to ignore the sounds of some tourists squawking in the background.
 Like so many before them, they took photographs of war victims and places of remembrance.
 One or two of the security guards had an air of importance about them which suggested they were among the more productive of the crowd.
 Later they would eat a meat broth.